Skip to main content

 Connect Your Data

-In this section, you will find all the information you need to connect your data to Propel.
-This overview guide covers the different types of Data Pools supported, how the data is synced from your data sources to Propel, and the key concept you need to familiarize yourself with.
+In this section, you will find all the information you need to connect your data to Propel's Serverless Clickhouse.
+This overview guide covers the different types of data sources supported, how the data is synced from your data source to Propel, and the key concept you need to familiarize yourself with.

 The key concept to understand how data flows is Data Pools.
-These are Propel's high-speed tables, optimized for serving data with low latency via the API.
+These are ClickHouse tables with an ingestion pipeline from a source and queryable from the API.

-Propel supports various types of data, including data from warehouses and lakes, event-based data, and databases.
-The diagram below shows an example of how data is collected into Propel Data Pools and then served via the GraphQL API to your apps.
+Propel supports various types of data sources, including data warehouses and lakes, event-based data sources, and databases.
+The diagram below shows an example of how data is collected into Propel Data Pools and then served via the API to your apps.

 A high level overview of how data is connected to Propel.